panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 }
 ```

 `ShowText` returns an element if `show` prop is `true`, otherwise returns `null`.
 That's why the `ShowText` function's return type is a union `JSX.Element | null`.

 ## 4. Conclusion

-React components can greatly benefit when used with TypeScript.
+React components can greatly benefit from TypeScript.

-In my opinion, one of the best benefits is the ability to easily verify the component props.
-Usually, that's performed by defining an interface using an object type, and indicate each prop what type it should have.
+A great benefit of typing is the ability to validate the component props.
+Usually, that's performed by defining an interface using an object type where each prop declares its type.

-Then, when the annotated component is rendered, TypeScript takes care to verify that the correct data types were supplied.
+Then, when the annotated component renders, TypeScript verifies whether correct prop values were supplied.

+On top of data validation, the types can be a great source of meta information that gives clues of how the annotated function or variable works.